illtemperedklavier/wiki-ML-num-topics/README.md

 topicgetter.py:
-- this was using an SVD model to extract topics, put in a separate utility file so that hyperparameters like num_topics could be tried systematically preprocessor.py:
+- This was using an SVD model to extract topics, put in a separate utility file so that hyperparameters like num_topics could be tried systematically

+preprocessor.py:
-- came about with the idea of automating the preprocessing steps in creating the input text, but that was easily copy-pasted for unsupervised topic modelling, try LDA given more time, I'd do more research on things like this: "Unsupervised Topic Modeling for Short Texts Using Distributed Representations of Words" https://www.aclweb.org/anthology/W15-1526.pdf , that claim to beat LDA
+- This came about with the idea of automating the preprocessing steps in creating the input text, but that was easily copy-pasted for unsupervised topic modelling, try LDA

-simple idea for a different dataset: how possible is it to identify topics by what students have questions about?
+With more time, I'd do more research on newer unsupervised topic modelling approaches like this: "Unsupervised Topic Modeling for Short Texts Using Distributed Representations of Words" https://www.aclweb.org/anthology/W15-1526.pdf that claim to beat LDA

 With this, there's a good idea about the topics in the title

-how many topics? try using the number of titles

-tasks:
-    - change to remove punctuation before tokenization
-    - bonus - sent_tokenize the Wiki articles for data augmentation
-    - "ground truth" doesn't exist here, but the article titles and first couple of lines of the articles probably contain key terms

 having tried finding agreement between models - seems to be a bad idea, because what's to say a topic is matched to another? obvious logic hole